 When you were younger, were you challenged to blend into people here in the Philippines in terms of language, food, lifestyle?
 Or is it otherwise since you’re half Filipinos?

 When I was younger, I grew up in Ireland and I was quite accepted into Irish culture.
-I believe that has an important part to play to my personality now.
+I believe that has an important part to play in my personality now.

 You have been into traveling as a concept of your videos/films.
 What experience would you like to share with us that is worth remembering?